ski bindings, simply complex…

 GripWalk Is Shaking Things Up

-GripWalk is a new boot sole design that debuted in 2015-2016 and is now storming the industry and will soon be the industry standard for ski boots.
+GripWalk is a new boot sole design that debuted in 2015-2016 and is now the industry standard for ski boots.
 There are some considerations and issues regarding compatibility of GripWalk with older ski bindings.
 Fortunately there is sometimes a fix.
 Unfortunately, not always.
 See the “Skier Need To Know—GripWalk” page for more detail.